prasathmani/silver-bars-marketplace/README.md

 A JavaScript implementation of a simple trading board app allowing the registering of 'Buy' and 'Sell' orders and displaying them on a live order board.

-## Technologies

-This software was written in JavaScript making use of React for the app.

 ## Usage

 To use this app clone this repo.